riahiFarah/riahiFarah/README.md

 - 👋 Hi, I’m @riahiFarah
 - 👀 I’m interested in programming and data analysis
-- 🌱 I’m currently a computer engineering student at the Higher Institute of Informatics and Mathematics of Monastir
+- 🌱 I’m currently a computer engineering student at the Higher Institute of Computer Science and Mathematics of Monastir
 - ✨ I’m looking for an opportunity to improve my skills and build my career

 <!---